CodeByZach/sublime_bracket_highlighter/docs/src/markdown/usage.md

 ## Bracket Plugin Commands

 BH is also extendable via plugins and provides a number of built-in Bracket Plugins that take advantage of BH's matching to provide additional features.
 Most plugin features are available via the command palette.
-To see how to configure shortcuts, see the [`Example.sublime-keymap`][keymap] file.
+To see how to configure shortcuts, see the [`Default.sublime-keymap`][keymap] file.

 ### Bracket Select Plugin